Mathics3/mathics-threejs-backend/docs/primitives/polygon.md

   - `color` (type: [color](/mathics-threejs-backend/types/color)) — edges' color, default: `[0, 0, 0]` (black edges)
   - `showEdges` (type: bool) — default: `true`
 - `opacity` (type: number) — default: `1`
+- `vertexNormals` (type: number[3][]) — this is not commonly used.
+This changes the way the polygon reflects the light.
+If this is smaller than the number of total vertexNormals of the polygon, the other vertexNormals are going to be calculated in the shader.
+See [vertex normal in Wikipedia](https://en.wikipedia.org/wiki/Vertex_normal).
+Default: `[]`

 Draw a polygon with no holes in it, its vertices are `coords`, it can be non-coplanar and non-triangular.